Deaddy/overleaf-hardening/README.md

 Special thanks go out to Torben Gotowik from Uni Paderborn and Benedikt Bieringer from Uni Muenster for raising the issue and helping me understand the application side of things.
+Also thanks to @vincentscode for prodividing convincing exploits.